StarRocks/starrocks/loading/StreamLoad.md

 `streaming_load_max_mb = 16000`

 * Step2: Calculate if the approximate import time exceeds the default timeout value.
-The import time ≈ 15000 / 10 = 1500s, exceeds the default timeout time, you need to modify the FE configuration `FE.conf` as follow:
+The import time ≈ 15000 / 10 = 1500s, exceeds the default timeout time, you need to modify the FE configuration `FE.conf` as follows:

 `stream_load_default_timeout_second = 1500`